kyma-project/serverless/README.md

     kyma deploy -s main --component cluster-essentials --profile production --ci
     ```

-    > **Note**: This step is required only because `serverless-manager` is in the early stage, and there is no manager for the Kyma CRDs installation.
+    > **NOTE**: This step is required only because `serverless-manager` is in the early stage, and there is no manager for the Kyma CRDs installation.

 4. Build and push the Serverless Manager image